Genaker/laragento/README.md

-# Laragento LAravel MAgento Micro service
+# Laragento LAravel MAgento Micro services

+Magento 2 has legacy outdatab codebased based on Zend Framework 1 and with realy ugly ORM.

-A collection of Model classes that allows you to get data directly from a Magento 2 database.
+This repo is a collection of Model classes that allows you to get data directly from a Magento 2 database using modern **ORM**.

 laragento is a collection of PHP classes built on top of Eloquent ORM (from Laravel framework), that provides a fluent interface to connect and get data directly from a Magento database.